Rod Jones (musician): The Birthday Suit

 The Birthday Suit's second studio album, A Conversation Well Rehearsed was released on 3 December 2012.
 The album was listed in 19th place in the Clean Slate Music website's "Top 21 Albums of 2012" list, although the website write that the second album "doesn't carry the punch" of the band's debut album.

 Collaborations

 In 2000, Jones played second guitar for Graham Coxon on a UK solo tour that occurred in 2000.

 Jones collaborated with Woomble on his solo album, My Secret is My Silence, released in 2006.

 In 2006, Jones recorded a self-titled album with singer, Inara George, called George is Jones.
 The album was due for release in the autumn of 2006; however, the project has not been revived after a period of hiatus and has yet to be released.
 Jones notes that a release of the album is "doubtful", a situation that is due to "too many problems surrounding it."

 Personal life

-Jones is married and the song, "Me and Mrs Jones", by Billy Paul, was played at his wedding.
+Jones has been married twice.
+The song "Me and Mrs Jones" by Billy Paul was played at his first wedding.
+He married his second wife, Fiona, in September 2025, after a five-month engagement.